jasper9000/BEC_numeric/README.md

  - max.
 Iteration Steps

 This is the second exit condition for the simulation.
-Whenever a maximum number of time steps have been simulated, the simulation stops..
+Whenever a maximum number of time steps have been simulated, the simulation stops.

  - Filename

 This is the name of the .hdf5 file in which the wavefunctions of selected time steps of the simulation will be saved.

  - Epsilon Threshold

 This parameter controls the amount of time steps (frames) that are saved to the .hdf5 file.
 A small value will result in many saved frames and a larger filesize while a larger number will result in less saved frames.

 # TO DO